mintty/mintty/wiki/Tips.md

 directory.
 All will be made available for mintty usage, there is currently no mechanism to configure dynamic fonts explicitly.
 The number of font files should be limited to avoid significant startup delay.
+To avoid having to set up an explicit `--configdir` invocation parameter, fonts can be placed in the /usr/share/mintty/fonts folder of the portable installation.

 ## Character width ##